arsengit/citograph/README.md

 ## License

 Citograph is released under the Apache 2 License.
-See the [LICENSE](LICENSE) file for details.
+See the `LICENSE` file for details.

 ## Acknowledgments

-Citograph was inspired by Zotero and Excalidraw.
+Citograph was inspired by Semantic Scholar and Excalidraw.
 We'd like to thank the developers of these tools for their contributions to the open source community.

 ## Contact

-If you have any questions or feedback about Citograph, please contact us at [contact@citograph.com](mailto:contact@citograph.com).
+If you have any questions or feedback about Citograph, please contact us at contact@citograph.com.